GIVE YOUR CHILD THE LIFELONG GIFT OF CONFIDENCE THROUGH SPEECH AND DEBATE!

-Taisia Dubinina, our Speech Program Director graduated from the University of San Diego, Honor’s Program with a Magna Cum Laude and a dual degree.
-She is a Heinsohn's family member and fourth generation of educators who has been dedicating her life to education.
+Taisia Dubinina, our Principal graduated from the University of San Diego, Honor’s Program with a Magna Cum Laude and a dual degree.
 She was a high achieving student in high school, and received a full scholarship that covered her 4 years at the University of San Diego entirely, where she received a B.A. degree in Theatre Arts and Performance Studies and International Business.
 During her time at USD Taisia trained with the same professors that taught the Masters of Fine Arts Graduate Theatre Program, which has some notable alumni such as Jim Parsons of the Big Bang Theory.
 Thus, Taisia's theatre background and training has allowed her to bring Young Genius' speech students to very high competitive success at local and national tournaments.
 Taisia is a dedicated educator who worked with Minds Matter Organization of New York and San Francisco, where she were guiding students through the college admission process and used her expertise to create Young Genius' HSPT/ISEE tests preparation curriculum.

 Dr. Matthew Brandstetter began his speech and debate career in high school, continuing for four years in college while earning 3rd place national honors in extemporaneous speaking and 3rd place national honors in CEDA debate.
 Dr. Brandstetter founded and sustained the Harker School speech and debate program from 1998 until 2007; he directed the Fairmont debate program from 2011-14, and currently facilitates the Bishop O’Dowd debate programs in parliamentary and public forum debate.
 Additionally, Dr. Brandstetter directed the Azusa Pacific University debate program, improving its national ranking from 70th to 26th in just six short months.
 Dr. Brandstetter holds a B.A (University of California, Irvine) in Classics, an M.A.
 (University of San Francisco) in Organization & Leadership, and an Ed.D (Argosy University) in Educational Leadership.
 He has also earned a third diamond recognition from the National Speech and Debate Association.